MetaRank: Task-Aware Metric Selection for Model Transferability Estimation: Introduction

-However, we observed that although a particular transferability estimation metric may achieve the highest average performance, it does not necessarily select the best model for every target dataset.
-As shown in Fig. \ref{fig:intro}, while the transferability estimation metric NCTI \cite{wang2023NCTI} achieves the highest average performance across the two target datasets, this overall success often masks task-specific variability.
-For example, on the Aircraft dataset \cite{maji2013aircraft}, SFDA \cite{shao2022SFDA} outperforms NCTI, whereas on the Cars dataset \cite{krause2013cars}, H-Score performs better.
-These observations highlight the importance of automatically selecting the optimal metric for each target dataset to achieve superior performance.
-This observation is also consistent with the no-free-lunch theorem \cite{freelunch}, which states that no single metric can be optimal under all conditions.
-Therefore, effective MTE metric selection is critical, however, existing approaches remain largely ad hoc and often result in suboptimal outcomes.
+MTE aims to use computationally efficient transferability scores to estimate a source model's downstream performance with reduced overhead.
+This goal has driven the development of various metrics that quantify transferability through different analytical approaches \cite{ding2024model, guo2024kite}.
+For example, LEEP \cite{nguyen2020leep} estimates the empirical conditional distribution from the joint distribution induced by applying the pre-trained model to target data.
+In practice, practitioners often select a fixed MTE metric based on its average performance over historical datasets and apply it to new target datasets.
+However, we observed that although a particular MTE metric may achieve the highest average performance, it does not necessarily select the best source model for every target dataset.
+As shown in Fig.~\ref{fig:intro}, while NCTI \cite{wang2023NCTI} achieves the highest average performance across the two target datasets, this overall success often masks dataset-dependent variability.
+For example, SFDA \cite{shao2022SFDA} performs best on Aircraft \cite{maji2013aircraft}, whereas DISCO \cite{zhang2025disco} performs best on DTD \cite{cimpoi2014dtd}.
+These observations highlight the importance of automatically selecting the best-performing MTE metric for each target dataset to achieve superior performance.
+This finding is conceptually aligned with the no-free-lunch principle \cite{freelunch}, which suggests that no single method can be optimal across all problem settings.
+Therefore, effective MTE metric selection is critical; however, existing approaches remain largely ad hoc and often result in suboptimal outcomes.